microsoft/reactxp/docs/docs/accessibility.md

 tabIndex?: number = undefined; // web only

-// Used to define the current value for a range widget such as a slider, spinbutton or progressbar valueNow?: number = undefined; // web only
+// Used to define the current value for a range widget such as a slider, spinbutton or progressbar ariaValueNow?: number = undefined; // web only
 ```